Service Animals

 An ESA is not specifically trained to perform tasks specific to a person’s disabilities and are not covered by the Americans with Disabilities Act.

-Please review our Planning for an Emotional Support Animal document for more information on bringing an animal to campus.
+Please review our Planning for an Emotional Support Animal document (PDF) for more information on bringing an animal to campus.

 Service Animals in Training